- What is an API?

 ]

-Note: If you are using Requests, multiple sets of elements, stars and solar normalizations are defined using arrays like this:
+Note: If you are using the Python requests package, multiple sets of elements, stars and solar normalizations are defined using arrays like this:

 You may omit the solar normalization, in which case Lodders et al. 2009 is assumed: